neonr-0/av1-ncnn-encoder-script/readme.md

 ## Storage Server Script

-This is just simple TCP server to get all data from AI Enchance script, so make sure you have enough storage to hold data for AV1 encoding machines.
+This is just simple TCP server to get all data from AI Enhance script, so make sure you have enough storage to hold data for AV1 encoding machines.

 ## AV1 Encoder